Lauritz-Uni/gds-projekt/README.md

 ## How to run
+You can run the python file "preprocess.py" to do all preprocessing steps.
+This assumes you have both liar data set and 955,000_rows dataset in the data directory with default names.

+### Manually run the preprocessor

 It is assumed you are running these commands in the root folder of the project (probably named "gds-projekt").

 You can run